albertoraaz/react-redux-project/README.md

-# React Redux CRUD App example with Axios and Rest API
+# React Redux App with Axios and Rest API

-Build a React Redux CRUD Application to consume Web API using Axios, display and modify data with Router & Bootstrap.
+Build a React Redux Application to consume Web API using Axios, display and modify data with Router & Bootstrap.

 ### Set port
 .env